 Keyword research is the foundation of SEO (search engine optimization) and crucial for success in pay per click marketing.
 The importance of proper keyword research can not be understated.
+Finding out what a client or prospect is typing, what keywords they’re using to find a law firm like yours, is a coveted insight because any successful SEO strategy relies on using the right keywords to attract your target audience to your website.
 As with just about everything else related to marketing online, having the right tools at your disposal can make all the difference.

-Following is a list of some of the best tools available across the Internet for keyword research and planning:
+The following is a list of some of the best tools (both free and paid) available across the internet for keyword research and planning:

-Google AdWords Keyword Planner is fully-automated and free to use.
+Google Keyword Planner is fully-automated and free to use.

-Google Suggest is one of the easiest to use, and most overlooked, keyword research tools.
+Google Autocomplete is one of the easiest to use, and most overlooked, keyword research tools.

 You will get a different number of suggestions for different keyword or phrase combinations, but the suggestions will show you plenty of related terms and phrases that will help with deciding where to go next with your SEO or PPC efforts.